publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch26/schV/m__us_usc_t25_s2453.md

     (b) __Authorization__

-        (1) For the purpose of constructing or renovating juvenile detention centers as provided in subsection (a) of this section, there are authorized to be appropriated $10,000,000 for each of fiscal years 2011 through 2015.
+        (1) For the purpose of constructing or renovating juvenile detention centers as provided in subsection (a), there are authorized to be appropriated $10,000,000 for each of fiscal years 2011 through 2015.

         (2) For the purpose of staffing and operating juvenile detention centers, there are authorized to be appropriated $7,000,000 for each of fiscal years 2011 through 2015.